Skip Global navigation and goto content

 Environmental Public Health - DOH-Charlotte

-Environmental Public Health Office Hours:
+Environmental Public Health Hours of Operation:

-Monday through Friday, 8 a.m. - 4:30 p.m.
+8 a.m. - 5 p.m.

 How well did we serve you?
 Please take DOH-Charlotte's Customer Satisfaction Survey.

-The Florida Department of Health in Charlotte County's (DOH-Charlotte) Environmental Public Health Program looks at how natural and human-made environments such as air, water, soil, buildings, and workplaces can either help protect or harm people's health.
+The Florida Department of Health in Charlotte County's (DOH-Charlotte) Environmental Public Health looks at how natural and human-made environments such as air, water, soil, buildings, and workplaces can either help protect or harm people's health.

 It involves identifying and assessing environmental risks, preventing diseases and injury, creating policies and interventions, and educating the public.